 Defence of democracy and neutrality

-In respect of Swiss General Henri Guisan (1874-1960) and the Swiss Constitution of 1874
+In respect of General Henri Guisan (1874-1960) and the revision of the Swiss Constitution in 1874

 |